BlueHatBryant/Skyhole-VPN-AWS/README.md

 Once you connect to the instance, we need to update the instance for the newest packages and security updates.

 <code>sudo apt-get update</code><br>
-<code>sudo apt-get upgrade -y</code>
+<code>sudo apt-get upgrade -y</code><br>
+<code>sudo reboot</code><br>

+After it finishes rebooting, reconnect to the instance.

-Once that finishes, rejoice as you've completed the easiest part of this tutorial.
+Once you reconnect, rejoice as you've completed the easiest part of this tutorial.

+## Install PiHole

+To install Pihole, we will use this one-step automated install \
+<code>sudo curl -sSL https://install.pi-hole.net | bash </code>